snowflakesrinivas/sample-project/README.md

 # sample-project
-This is a sample project to learn Git
+This is a sample project to learn Git!!!
+Let's Learn Git ASAP!!!!